26 Sep HIPAA Compliance Guide for Eye Care Professionals

 - Never leave sensitive or confidential information in a regular trash container.
 Securely dispose of all papers that contain PHI, such as using a cross-cut paper shredder.

-- Maintain records to track the movement (transfer or relocation) of devices and media.
+- Maintain records to track device and media movement (transfer or relocation).

 - Be careful what messages you leave on answering machines and voicemails.
 Avoid leaving any PHI or other sensitive information.

-- If you find out that you left PHI on the wrong voicemail, confirm that the recipient deleted the message and did not use or disclose the information.
+- Confirm that the recipient deleted the message and did not use or disclose the information if you find out that you left PHI on the wrong voicemail.

 Social Media and Patient Testimonials Compliance